garrettkatz/rnn-fxpts/README.md

 5
 ```

-This workflow is automated by ``post_process_fxpts``:
+This workflow is automated by the helper function ``post_process_fxpts``:

 ```python
 unique_fxpts, _ = post_process_fxpts(W, pts)
 ```

-will do both refinement and duplicate removal in one function call.
-This function also includes ``-fxpts`` in its output, since the fixed points of our network model always come in +/- pairs.
+This function call will do both refinement and duplicate removal.
+It also includes ``-fxpts`` in its output, since the fixed points of our network model always come in +/- pairs.
 This same post-processing is also used by ``run_solver`` under the hood.
 In principle, fiber traversal should encounter every fixed point at most once, obviating the need for duplicate removal.
 However, for added redundancy, *three* fixed point seeds are actually refined at every step where ``fiber[N,:]`` changes sign:  the point on the fiber before the step, the point after the step, and a linear interpolant of the two.

 ## Documentation